-Only persons who are enrolled for a course will be admitted to the classroom.
+Only people who are registered for the course are allowed in the classroom.

 Fire, tobacco, alcohol, drugs, and animals

-avoid any action that could cause a fire,
+avoid doing anything that could start a fire.

-take note of the evacuation plans and fire instructions posted in the premises,
+read the evacuation plan and emergency instructions displayed in the building.

-refrain from any possession, consumption and/or trafficking of illegal and legal products (weapons, dangerous objects, alcohol dangerous objects, alcohol, drugs, etc.).
+refrain from possession, consumption and/or trafficking of illegal and dangerous or controlled items and substances (including but not limited to: weapons, dangerous objects, alcohol, drugs, etc.).

-A learner whose behaviour is obviously affected by the use of alcohol, drugs or other substances shall be immediately withdrawn from teaching activities.
-The police may be called in or a complaint lodged, depending on the gravity of the incident.
+Any student whose behaviour is clearly affected by alcohol, medicine, drugs or other substances will be required to leave the classroom immediately.
+The student risks police involvement and/or prosecution depending on the severity of the incident.